daviddekoning/ifc5-proposal/IFC5 proposal.md

 ## Layers of Standardization

 We propose that a new IFC standard be broken down into three independent, layered standards.
+This is the heart of the proposal and provides a structure to allow independent concepts to be discussed and agreed in some isolation.

 1. Syntax Standard
 	1. Property Sets / Components